TuanAnh0108/Arduino-Projects/Journal.md

  ② We started to study about Arduino, downloaded the Arduino app offline and know about the online Arduino app.

  ③ We did the reflection about the Car Rental App.

+ Questions I have:
+  - How the Arduino works?
+  - Which programming language that Arduino is suitable with?